-Before being granted a licence the applicant must be able to demonstrate to the Council's licensing inspector:
+Before being granted a pet shop licence you must be able to demonstrate that:

-- that they are suitably qualified to keep animals with regard to the type and number proposed to be kept
+- you are suitably qualified to keep animals with regard to the type and number proposed to be kept

-- that animals will be adequately supplied with suitable food, drink and bedding materials and (so far as is necessary) visited at suitable intervals
+- the animals will be adequately supplied with suitable food, drink and bedding materials and (so far as is necessary) visited at suitable intervals

-- that mammals will not be sold at too early an age
+- mammals will not be sold at too early an age

 - no animal will be sold to a child under the age of 12 years